-Executive & Medical Director
+Dr. Sue Carstairs, Executive & Medical Director

-Sue graduated from the Ontario Veterinary College in 1987 and completed a Bachelor of Science in Wildlife at the University of Guelph, prior to this.
+Sue graduated from the Ontario Veterinary College in 1987 and completed a Bachelor of Science in Wildlife at the University of Guelph prior to this.
 Wildlife conservation has always been her passion, and her goal has always been to utilize her veterinary skills in a project that has direct conservation impact.
 She worked for many years in private practice, and founded and ran her own hospital for a short time.
 She then began working for charities including Toronto Humane Society, and gradually narrowed her focus exclusively to wildlife, running the Earth Rangers wildlife hospital until its closure, and then working as a wildlife veterinarian at Toronto Wildlife Centre.
-Sue has also taught the wildlife course to veterinary technicians at Seneca College since 2005, along with teaching a full wildlife medicine course to veterinarians and technicians, from 2006-2016.
+Sue has also taught the wildlife course to veterinary technicians at Seneca College since 2005, along with teaching a full wildlife medicine course to veterinarians and technicians from 2006 to 2016.

 One of her more recent awards was being named to the Order Of Ontario, the province’s highest honour!
 Dr. Carstairs is also a member of the Tortoise and Freshwater Turtle Specialty Group (TFTSG)*, and has received the J.R.
 Dymond Public Service Award, the Environmental Excellence Stewardship Award, the Silver Salamander award in recognition of her commitment to the conservation of Ontario’s turtles, and so much more!

-Sue feels very fortunate to have been given the opportunity to take on the role as Executive and Medical Director of the Ontario Turtle Conservation Centre, since 2009.
+Sue feels very fortunate to have been given the opportunity to take on the role as Executive and Medical Director of the Ontario Turtle Conservation Centre since 2009.
 The direct conservation impact, combined with the ability to fully utilize her veterinary skills, makes this role her dream job.
-Sue feels privileged also to work with an equally passionate team of professionals.
+Sue also feels privileged to work with an equally passionate team of professionals.

 *The Tortoise and Freshwater Turtle Specialty Group (TFTSG) is one of a large number of Specialist Groups and Task Forces that constitute the working network of the International Union for Conservation of Nature (IUCN) Species Survival Commission (SSC).
 Membership is by invitation, and there are 322 members currently, across 54 nations.
 IUCN is the global authority on the status of the natural world and the measures needed to safeguard it.
 It is organized into 6 commissions; one of which is the species survival commission.
 The TFTSG provides expertise and science-based recommendations with conservation relevance covering all species of freshwater and terrestrial turtles and tortoises.
 It is the recognized global authority and official IUCN Red List authority for the determination of global threat levels for these species.